AnahatM/DiceGraph/README.md

 - **Named Dice Sets**: Save and organize dice sets with custom names
 - **Roll Simulation**: Simulate large numbers of rolls quickly
 - **Data Visualization**: View distributions and statistics for your dice rolls
+- **Statistical Analysis**: Check if your dice are fair using chi-square goodness of fit tests
+- **Dark Mode**: Toggle between light and dark themes
+- **User Preferences**: Save your preferences between sessions
 - **Data Management**: Save, load, and reset dice roll data

 ## Installation